cpaniaguam/mth491-internship/README.md

 ## Evaluation

 Pass/Fail with 60% assessed by internship supervisor and 40% by faculty sponsor.
 Minimum  performance of 80% required for a passing grade.

+## Other Policies (COVID)
+This course has been designed to support students in their efforts to meet stated course outcomes.
+Course delivery may be altered by unexpected events or extenuating circumstances beyond the control of the professor; however, instruction will continue, and the learning goals will remain.
+If change in delivery or venue is required, faculty will provide protocols to students.

+### Classroom Expectations
+In compliance with the University’s continuing covid plan, students must comply with the most recent masking requirements.
+Students are not permitted to consume any food or beverage during in-person instruction.
+Students are required to sit in their assigned seats during class.
+Students should not reconfigure classroom furniture and will have the option to clean their seating areas upon arriving and departing the classroom; supplies will be provided in all classrooms.
+Faculty members will ask students to leave the classroom if they are unable to comply with these regulations.

+### Policy for Isolated or Quarantined Students
+If a student learns that they are required to isolate/quarantine (due to a positive covid test or a close contact), they must immediately email their instructors to notify them of the duration of the isolation/quarantine and to request appropriate academic support so that the student can continue in the course.
+Instructors will reply with an outline of the supports to be provided.

+If a student experiences significant disruption to their learning due to multiple periods of required isolation/quarantine, they should work with the instructor and the dean of undergraduate studies to come to a resolution.

 ## Use of Salve Email